-- Thrust the plunger in an even up and down motion.
-The suction force of the up stroke is just as important as that of the downstroke.
-Try to keep the seal between the rubber plunger cup and the sink surface intact.
+- Thrust the plunger in an even up-and-down motion.
+The suction force of the upstroke is just as important as that of the downstroke.
+Keep the seal between the rubber plunger cup and the sink surface intact.
 You may actually be able to feel the moment when the clog loosens, as the plunger handle may suddenly get easier to pump.

-- After about six pumps of the plunger, pull the plunger away from the drain opening and see if the water drains away.
+- Pull the plunger away from the drain opening after about six pumps of the plunger, and see if the water drains away.
 If it does, you have successfully loosened the clog.
 If not, then repeat the process.

-- If you are having difficulty getting a good seal between the plunger cup and sink basin, apply some petroleum jelly around the cup.
+Tip: If you're having difficulty getting a good seal between the plunger cup and sink basin, apply some petroleum jelly around the cup.

-- After the drain clog is cleared, run a lot of hot water to flush any debris on into the main drain line.
-This will help prevent a new clog from forming.
+- Run a lot of hot water after the clog is cleared to flush any debris on into the main drain line.
+This can help prevent a new clog from forming.

-- If plunging does not push the clog into the main stack then you will have to snake out the drain line.
+If the drain isn't clear after several attempts at plunging, the next step is to snake the drain.
 But in a surprising number of cases, you will have cleared your clogged drain without even getting your hands dirty.